Platform Caveats

 VRF and L3VPN Caveats

 • OSPF processes can be only 1-63.
-VRF indexes usually are > 100, so a device tweak will map every vrfidx to a different OSPF process id.
+VRF indexes usually are > 100, so a device tweak will map every vrfidx to a different OSPF process ID.
 That means you cannot have more than 62 VRF using OSPF.

 VXLAN and EVPN Caveats

 • EVPN Symmetric IRB is supported only from the Aruba AOS-CX Virtual version 10.13.
-Additionally:

 • Active-Gateway MAC Addresses shall be the same across all VTEPs in AOS-CX Simulator.